CosmosOSProjectArchive/AquaOS/README.md

 Aquapps are __very__ simple applications written in the ASCS coding language, a __very__ simplified version of C#.

-Aquapp files are files ending in .aquapp, .aquaa, .sca, .scaqp and .ascsa.
+Aquapp files are files ending in .aquapp, .aquaa, .scaqp and .ascsa.

 Read below to learn how to make an aquapp!